Here are a few tips to get you started.

 9. Use a solar shower

 If you’re looking for a way to save water while camping, consider using a solar shower.
 Solar showers are a great way to take a shower without using any water.
-They work by heating up the water in the sun, so you can enjoy a hot shower without using any resources.
+They work by heating the water in the sun, so you can enjoy a hot shower without using any resources.
 Plus, they’re environmentally friendly.

 10. Leave no trace

-By following these guidelines, you’ll be helping to protect the environment and ensure that everyone can enjoy the outdoors.
+By following these guidelines, you’ll be helping to protect the environment and ensure everyone can enjoy the outdoors.